We have three separate kennel wards: a dog ward, a cat ward, and an isolation ward.

 Dogs come in various shapes and sizes and so do our kennels!

 With 3 walk-in kennels, 3 medium kennels and 5 smaller kennels, we can house any size dog comfortably and safely.

 Our Shor-Line kennels are made from insulated stainless steel, which allows us to maintain a high level of cleanliness and comfort for our patients, whether they are in for a day or hospitalized for a week.

 Although it is isolated from the rest of the wards, we ensure that patients don’t feel too lonely.
-They are regularly visited to be monitored closely, medicated and made a fuss of by our nurses.
+Our dedicated team of nurses visits them for close monitoring, medication, and plenty of love and attention.